Carlyle posts better-than-expected quarterly earnings

 ENI is a crucial performance measure for U.S. private equity firms as it accounts for unrealized gains or losses in investments.

-A Carlyle peer, Apollo Global Management (APO.N), reported a second-quarter ENI of $183.5 million after taxes, or 46 cents per share, which matched analyst forecasts, according to Thomson Reuters I/B/E/S.
+A Carlyle peer, Apollo Global Management, reported a second-quarter ENI of $183.5 million after taxes, or 46 cents per share, which matched analyst forecasts, according to Thomson Reuters I/B/E/S

 Reporting by Koh Gui Qing; Editing by W Simon